arduinodiscord/bot-legacy/CONTRIBUTING.md

 8. Feel happy you contributed something! :)

 * Contributors can skip forking, provided that a new branch is made, whose naming convention follows GitFlow.

+### Implementation
+> After important changes or bug fixes have been released and merged into the master branch, a release will be created with a new version number.
+Once release has been created and new version is ready for deployment to the server, we will trigger a heroku redeployment to initiate the latest version of the master branch.

+*Thanks for showing interest in committing to our project! :)*